How to Secure Apache with Let’s Encrypt on Debian 12, 11, or 10

 sudo apt upgrade

 Now that your Debian system is up to date, the next step is to install Certbot along with its Apache plugin.
-The Apache plugin is essential as it enables Certbot to interact with Apache, automating obtaining and renewing certificates and configuring Apache to use them.
+The Apache plugin is essential as it enables Certbot to interact with Apache, automate obtaining and renewing certificates, and configure Apache to use them.
 Run the following command to install both Certbot and the Apache plugin:

 sudo apt install certbot python3-certbot-apache